xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreAdapter/README.md

 ## Pattern overview

-- The Adapter pattern is a structural pattern that allows objects with incompatible interfaces to collaborate.
+- The Adapter pattern allows objects with incompatible interfaces to collaborate.
 - For example, for a weather application that uses multiple third-party services, each service may have a different interface.
 - The pattern can be used to create a common interface for all services to interact with the services in a consistent manner.

 ## Problem statement

 - The Apple Store may have multiple product recommendation engines, each with their own service.
-- These services are not compatible with each other.
+- The data types returned from these services are not compatible with each other.
-- To simplify this, we'll use the Adapter pattern to create a common interface.
+- To simplify this, we'll use the Adapter pattern to constrain these types to a unified interface.

 ## Domain application

-Target:
+### Target:

 Defines the domain-specific interface that Client uses.